-Certain levels of Disneyland annual passholders have special PhotoPass benefits.
-People who have valid Signature Plus and Disney Premier Annual Passports have MaxPass with PhotoPass included in their benefits.
-They can view PhotoPass photos for up to 365 days at no additional cost.
-People who hold Signature passes purchased before July 19, 2017, have PhotoPass benefits (but not MaxPass) grandfathered in and will continue to receive PhotoPass if they renew before their pass expires.
-That benefit will not be offered to new Signature passholders who purchase going forward.
+The annual pass program has been canceled for now.
+But Disneyland will at some point present a new membership offering.
+In the past, certain levels of Disneyland annual passholders enjoyed special PhotoPass benefits.
+People who had valid Signature Plus and Disney Premier Annual Passports had MaxPass with PhotoPass included in their benefits.
+They could view PhotoPass photos for up to 365 days at no additional cost.
+People who held Signature passes purchased before July 19, 2017, had PhotoPass benefits (but not MaxPass) grandfathered in and were supposed to continue to receive PhotoPass if they renewed before their pass expires.

 How long can you view the images?